The following are available at the Ontario Arts Council (OAC):

 - Accessibility Fund – Application Support

-Applicants who need support to complete their grant applications can apply for funds to cover the costs of assistance from service providers.
+Applicants who need support to complete their grant applications or final reports can apply for funds to cover the costs of assistance from service providers.

 - Accessibility Fund – Project Support

 Deaf artists and artists with disabilities may apply for supplementary funds for their accessibility expenses to carry out a project.
 Learn more.

 If you are an assessor, you can request accommodations to support you in the assessment process.
 Some examples include: